/Mail Link

 ¹ Source: https://www.eksposure.com/mobile-photography-statistics/

-See all Nokia smartphones
+See all HMD smartphones